aidanbxyz/EduWXB/README.md

 # EduWXB

 SSWA Educational Weather Balloon

-Contains code and diagrams for an educational weather balloon with optional experiment payloads
+Code and diagrams for an educational weather balloon with optional experiment payloads

+README.md has been replaced by the [wiki](https://github.com/aidanbxyz/EduWXB/wiki)